UX-Society/Get-Started/started.md

 -

-Edit these files to chage the website locally and they will be merged with the main branch when done.
-Tomt changes the actual content (text, images etc.), html changes the elements, and sass (css) changes the layout and appreance of those elements.
+Edit these files to change the website locally and they will be merged with the main branch when done.
+Tomt changes the actual content (text, images etc.), html changes the elements, and sass (css) changes the layout and appearance of those elements.

 # Learning Web Dev

-There are a lot of resources online for learning html, boostrap, sass, and css.
-Some recoomened ones are below.
+There are a lot of resources online for learning html, bootstrap, sass, and css.
+Some recommended ones are below.
 - Bootstrap: https://getbootstrap.com/docs/4.0/layout/overview/
     - Layout: https://getbootstrap.com/docs/4.0/layout/overview/
 - Sass: http://sass-lang.com/guide
-- html/css, just search for what you want to do, MDN recoomended over w3schools
+- html/css, just search for what you want to do, MDN recommended over w3schools
     -Ex: "mdn css background image" points to https://developer.mozilla.org/en-US/docs/Web/CSS/background-image
 - Link to images with /img/"image_name".jpg, NOT /static/img/"image_name".jpg